theScottyJam/snap.js/README.md

 * manifest.json - contains metadata about this doc entry.
 * description.md - The actual description for this entry.
 * src.js - (optional) A complmete implementation of a utility function.
 These files only get used for the "Simple Utilities" section of the website.
 For the "Lodash Replacements", always put your code into the description.md files (it'll make the entries look more consistent with each other).
 * test.js - (optional) A test file for your code in this doc entry.
-If you're testing an entry that has a src.js file, the function it defines will be automatically available to you as `_.<name of function>()` (Don't confuse the underscore with Lodash - this system was put in place before I had decided to add content related to Lodash, and even then, it may not have been the smartest choice - sorry about that).
+If you're testing an entry that has a src.js file, the function it defines will be automatically available to you as `$.<name of function>()`.
 If you're testing an entry who's code resides in the description.md file, you'll have to copy-paste your function into the test file.
-* extraNotes.txt - (optional) Any extra notes you may wish to provide for maintainers that you didn't want to include in the webpage itself.
+* extraNotes.txt or notes.txt - (optional) Any extra notes you may wish to provide for maintainers that you didn't want to include in the webpage itself.
+There's two different names for this file simply because I haven't been consistent here.

 When updating a description.md file, if you notice the folder also has a test.js file as well, please check its contents.
 Its possible the test.js file has a copy of a function from description.md that its trying to test.